Australian agency reviewing data on Vatican money transfers | Politics

 Australian agency reviewing data on Vatican money transfers

-The Australian government's financial intelligence agency said Thursday it is reviewing its data after questions were raised about its report that $1.8 billion were transferred from the Vatican to Australia over six years.
+The Australian government's financial intelligence agency has said it is reviewing its data after questions were raised about its report that $1.8 billion were transferred from the Vatican to Australia over six years.

-The agency, Austrac, said it was working with the Vatican to get to the bottom of the matter.
+The agency, Austrac, said on Thursday that it was working with the Vatican to get to the bottom of the matter.
 The Vatican confirmed it was in contact with Austrac regarding “an examination of the data that it (Austrac) provided in recent days.''
 Austrac listed the annual transactions since 2014 in response to a parliamentary inquiry without providing any details about senders or recipients.
-The agency monitors financial transactions to identify money laundering, organized crime, tax evasion, welfare fraud and terrorism financing.
+The agency monitors financial transactions to identify money laundering, organised crime, tax evasion, welfare fraud and terrorism financing.

 “Austrac is currently undertaking a detailed review of the figures and is working with the Holy See and Vatican City State Financial Intelligence Unit on this matter,” the agency said in response to a query from The Associated Press.